Douglas Macgregor: Military career

 Macgregor was the "squadron operations officer who essentially directed the Battle of 73 Easting" during the Gulf War.
-Facing an Iraqi Republican Guard opponent, he led a contingent consisting of 19 tanks, 26 Bradley Fighting Vehicles and 4 M1064 mortar carriers through the sandstorm to the 73 Easting at roughly 16:18 hours on 26 February 1991 destroyed almost 70 Iraqi armored vehicles with no U.S. casualties in a 23-minute span of the battle.
-He was at the front of the formation in the center with Eagle Troop on the right and Ghost Troop on the left.
-Macgregor designated Eagle Troop the main attack and positioned himself to the left of Eagle Troop.
+Facing an Iraqi Republican Guard opponent, he was part of a contingent of 19 Abrams, 26 Bradley Fighting Vehicles and four M1064 mortar carriers through the sandstorm to the 73 Easting on February 26, 1991, and in a 23-minute battle destroyed almost 70 Iraqi armored vehicles with no U.S. casualties.
+He was at the front center of the formation with Eagle Troop on the right and Ghost Troop on the left.
+Macgregor designated Eagle Troop the main attack and positioned himself to its left.
 Eagle Troop Scouts subsequently followed Macgregor's tank through a minefield during which his crew destroyed two enemy tanks.
-As Macgregor was towards the front of the battle involved in shooting, he didn't "request artillery support or report events to superiors until the battle was virtually over, according to one of his superior officers".
-The risks he undertook "could have been criticized had the fight turned ugly".
+As Macgregor was firing from the front line, he didn't "request artillery support or report events to superiors until the battle was virtually over, according to one of his superior officers", taking risks which "could have been criticized had the fight turned ugly".

-At a November 1993 exercise at the Army's National Training Center (NTC) at Fort Irwin, Lt.
-Col. Macgregor's unit vastly outperformed its peers against the "Opposition Force (OPFOR)".
-The series of five battles usually end in four losses and a draw for the visiting units; his unit won three, lost one, and drew one.
-Macgregor's unit dispersed widely, took unconventional risks, and anticipated enemy movements.